-The Washington Health Alliance (the Alliance), a purchaser-led regional health improvement collaborative and previous grantee, has partnered with the Washington State Medical Association (WSMA) to use Choosing Wisely to improve health care in Washington state.
+The Washington Health Alliance (the Alliance), a purchaser-led regional health improvement collaborative and previous grantee, partnered with the Washington State Medical Association (WSMA) to use Choosing Wisely to improve health care in Washington state.
 Both were grantees in the first round of Choosing Wisely grants.

 - the overuse of antibiotics for upper respiratory viral infections;